 While your AC system is created to withstand the elements, including precipitation and hail damage, occasionally you need to call your air conditioning repair technician to inspect likely damage.
 If your air conditioner sits in standing water, due to a torrential downpour or other unexpected issues, it can cause severe damage to the moving parts and electrical components.
 The water usually has to reach about 15 inches in depth to affect your AC system, but if there has been any flooding whatsoever, call Service Experts Heating & Air Conditioning for an air conditioner inspection as soon as possible.

 If intense rainfall or flooding caused your air conditioning unit to sit in standing water, there are a couple of things we recommend doing to avoid further damage or a dangerous environment:

-- Deactivate all the electrical controls to your AC system.
+- Deactivate all the electrical controls for your AC system.
 If you are not comfortable turning off your switches, you can call your air conditioning service company to help help you complete the process.

 REMEMBER: Do not cover your outdoor heating and air conditioning systems with a tarp.
-This can actually cause more problems, including not allowing the system to air out properly and remove moisture, possibly causing rust or other damage.
+This can actually cause more problems, including not allowing the system to air out completely and remove moisture, possibly causing rust or other damage.

 For a full AC inspection and safety check, call Service Experts Heating & Air Conditioning today and we’ll make sure your air conditioner is working safely and efficiently.
-Help keep your home safe during storm season and make sure to follow these guidelines if your city is under a serious storm warning.
+Help keep your family safe during storm season and make sure to follow these guidelines if your city is under a serious storm warning.